Investing Hot Sheet

 S&P 500 [S&P] Technical Look

-Potential Support: To the downside, look for support at the key 5000 level.
-If it drops below that, look for additional support at recent lows around 4960.
+Potential Support: To the downside, look for support at 5800.
+If it breaks below that look for additional support at the 20-day moving average near 5700.

 Bright Ideas